Trump: 'An Act of Pure Evil' in Las Vegas

 Speaking directly from a prepared statement, the president reached for unity and struck a religious tone that is unusual for him, though more common when he reads prepared remarks.
 He ordered flags around the nation lowered to half-staff, and said he would travel to Las Vegas on Wednesday.
 Trump neither offered new information nor speculated on the motivation of the shooter, and he did not discuss the political or policy ramifications of the attack.

-“Hundreds of our fellow citizens are now mourning the sudden loss of a loved one, a parent, a child, a brother or sister,” Trump said.
-“We cannot fathom their pain, we cannot imagine their loss. to the families of the victims, we are praying for you and we are here for you and we ask God to help see you through this very dark period.
+“Hundreds of our fellow citizens are now mourning the sudden loss of a loved one, a parent, a child, a brother, or sister,” Trump said.
+“We cannot fathom their pain, we cannot imagine their loss.
+To the families of the victims, we are praying for you and we are here for you, and we ask God to help see you through this very dark period.
 Scripture teaches us the Lord is close to the brokenhearted and saves those who are crushed in spirit.
 We seek comfort in those words, for we know that God lives in the hearts of those who grieve.”

 While Trump, like many politicians, often offers prayers, he seldom speaks about God in such explicit terms, and even less often quotes from scripture.
 Though he drew votes from many evangelicals, he is one of the least religiously steeped presidents in memory.